Key Tax Considerations for Your Nonprofit's Next Event

 Corporate Sponsorship and UBI Considerations

-Corporate sponsorships can help your nonprofit in a variety of ways, from giving you access to more funding to host your event to in-kind donations like auction items.
-However, corporate sponsorships can fall under unrelated business income (UBI) in certain circumstances, meaning that this income would be taxable.
+Corporate sponsorships can help your nonprofit in a variety of ways, from covering event costs to securing in-kind contributions like auction items.
+However, corporate sponsorships can fall under unrelated business income (UBI) in certain circumstances, meaning that this income could be taxable.

-However, if you instead wrote something like “Thank you to [Company Name]!
-They are the leading provider in selling quality products, so purchase something from them today!”, you would likely be tax-liable.
+- "Thank you to [Company Name]!
+They are the leading provider in selling quality products, so purchase something from them today!"

 Corporate sponsorships can also fall under UBI if any of the following situations apply: